woadey/woadey.github.io/content/posts/htb/tier2/index.md

 And we have command execution:
 ![shell](images/shell.png#center)

-Then I tried several one-liner reverse shells for powershell, but didn't have anyluck.
+Then I tried several one-liner reverse shells for powershell, but didn't have any luck.
 So, I reverted back to the `netcat` binary ([nc64.exe](https://github.com/int0x33/nc.exe/blob/master/nc64.exe)) to spin up a reverse shell.

 To host this file to the box:
 ```sh